Year 7 Transition

 What if my child is ill?

-If your child is too ill to come into school, please telephone the school on 0161 973 3217 before 9.15am to report the absence.
+If your child is too ill to come into school, please email firstname.lastname@example.org or contact Student Services 0161 973 3217 Option 2 before 9.15am to report the absence.
 You only need to do this on the first day of your child’s illness, however our Attendance Officer may contact you on subsequent days if your child does not return to school.

-What should I do if my child has broken a bone?
+What should I do if my child has broken a bone, needs to use crutches or has their arm in a sling?

 Please ask your child to see their Head of Progress and Learning in the Student Development Office as soon as they arrive at school.
 If possible, please contact the school in advance so that suitable arrangements can be made.